Ibn al-Athir: Biography

 As above mentioned, Ibn al-Athir was the brother of Majd ad-Dīn Ibn Athir and Diyā' ad-Dīn Ibn Athir. al-Athir lived a scholarly life in Mosul, often visited Baghdad, and for a time traveled with Saladin's army in Syria.
 He later lived in Aleppo and Damascus.
 His chief work was a history of the world, al-Kamil fi at-Tarikh (The Complete History).

 Death

 Ibn al-Athir died in 1232/1233 and was buried in a cemetery in Mosul, at the district of Bab Sinjar.
 His tomb was built in the 20th century and was located in the middle of a road, after the cemetery was cleared for modernization.
 It became a site of an erroneous legend, which identified it as a tomb of a female mystic.
 However, the government later installed a marble stele to indicate that it was Ibn al-Athir's tomb.
 His tomb was also regarded in local Yazidi folklore as being the grave of a girl who married the Emir of Mosul but died of poisoning.

-The tomb of Ibn al-Athir was bulldozed by members of Islamic State of Iraq and the Levant (in June 2014.
+The tomb of Ibn al-Athir was bulldozed by members of Islamic State of Iraq and the Levant in June of 2014.